Olympic National Park's Sol Duc Falls Tour includes the Headwaters of the Mighty Sol Duc River

-Check on our guided tour rates and guide service west of Lake Crescent
+Check on our guided tour rates and guide service

-During the winter, spring, and late fall, the mighty Sol Duc Waterfall runs high enough to create a fog of water droplets.
+During the winter, early spring, and late fall, each of these waterfalls can run high enough to create a fog of water droplets.
 However, even during summer low water flow, each of these waterfalls are still spectacular sights to view.
 Whether on a pounding river or on a smaller tributary stream, these waterfalls are framed by Maiden Hair Ferns along with other water loving native mesic plants.

 The middle elevation or montane forest is a worthy destination for lovers of old-growth forest.
 Large old-growth Sitka Spruce trees hug the Sol Duc River and Big-Leaf Maples are laden with moss.
 Sitka Spruce and Western Red Cedar gradually turn into Douglas Fir and Pacific Silver Fir as you climb away from the river.
 An amazing hike in the Sol Duc takes you to the Potholes above Beaver Lake.
 However, this is a challenging hike due to the elevation gain and rocky conditions of the 5 miles (8 km) one-way middle to subalpine elevation hike.

 Whereas access to Marymere and Madison Falls is generally available year-round, access to Sol Duc Falls is not available during the winter.
 During summer, wet conditions near the Sol Duc River allow for a luxuriant production of up to five different species of huckleberry or Vaccinium.
 It is fun to sample the tart black, blue, and red berries with a knowledgeable naturalist guide.
 During the fall, mushrooms start to spring up everywhere as the maples turn color among the evergreens.

-Scenic Sol Duc drive all the time
+Scenic Sol Duc Valley drive all the time

 Almost the entire length of the Sol Duc road is in Olympic National Park.
 You quickly leave highway 101 in order to enjoy amazingly huge trees virtually hugging the twisty road adjacent to the Sol Duc River.
 In the middle of the day in 2016, tour participants watched in amazement as an adult bobcat ran across the road in front of the Experience Olympic vehicle.
 According to a field guide to place names of Olympic National Park, it is possible that Sol Duc is from a Quileute word meaning, “the people living at the place of the clear sparkling water.”